Sharon-Li-77/React-practice/README.md

 ---

-## Kata Two - Inflate the Unicorns
+## Kata Two - Pixel Party

-This is the exact same exercise as the one from Foundations, except you're implementing it in React instead of HTML and Javascript!

 ### User Story

-As a user, when I open the main page I should see 3 unicorns.
+As a user, when I open the main page I should see 5 coloured squares.

-When I click on each unicorn it should cycle through the increasing stages of inflatedness, and once fully inflated, should return to its uninflated state.
+When I click on one of the squares, it should change to another random colour.

-Each unicorn must inflate independently of the others.
+When I double click on a square it should turn black permanently.

+When I right click on a square it should chan to a random colour even if it was a locked black square.

   <details style="padding-left: 2em">
     <summary>Tip</summary>
-- Consider making your state for this component in the form of an object.
-- When updating state, use the spread operator
+Each square("pixel") will be its own component and the state for the `color` will live inside that component.

+Consider keeping the status of the pixel in the component as well, so it can remember if it's been locked to black or not.

   </details>

----

 ## Kata Three - List Shenanegans